danaikorre/dsmanufacturing.github.io/team.md

   <tr>
     <td style="vertical-align:top;width:100px;"><img src="images/aba-sah.jpg"/></td>
     <td style="vertical-align:top;">
       <b>Aba-Sah Dadzie, PhD,</b> joined the Visual+Interactive Data group at the University of Edinburgh to work on design and delivery of an online course in data visualisation targeted at professionals working across Scotland.
 With a background also in Human-Computer Interaction she works at the intersection between research in visual analytics and application to interaction with today's big data and the digital economy.
+Aba-Sah is part of the [Visual+Interactive Data Group](interactivedata.github.io) at the University of Edinburgh.

 <br />
 Research Interests: